wp-plugins/bruteprotect/readme.txt

 This allows you to protect yourself against traditional brute force attacks AND distributed brute force attacks that use many servers and many IPs

-BruteProtect FULLY SUPPORTS multisite networks
+BruteProtect FULLY SUPPORTS multisite networks and is safe to use alongside other security plugins, if you so desire.
+Once you install the plugin, you will need to get a free BruteProtect API key, which you can do directly from your WordPress dashboard.

 == Installation ==